mbforbes/mapgen/report/report.md

 At the beginning of training, the model has trouble producing coherent shapes, and has not yet learned that it should only output one of three color values.
-This can be seen in Figure TODO, with the multicolor banding on the right side of the image.
+This can be seen in Figure 6, with the multicolor banding on the right side of the image.
 It is able to immediately learn to reproduce the grey outline of the input block, and never draws black (buildings) on top of white (empty space).